ros-navigation/docs.nav2.org/docs/tutorials/docs/using_isaac_perceptor.md

     --print_mode all --steps_to_run edex,cuvslam,cuvgl
 ```

-#### WARNING
+!!! warning

     Starting with version 4.1.0 of the `isaac-ros-ess` code, the plugin architecture was changed to allow for custom plugins.
 This means you need to explicitly provide the path to the plugins for the models you’ve installed, even if they are the default ones provided by NVIDIA.
     For the `dnn_stereo_disparity` models, installed as part of the `isaac-ros-ess-install-models` package, this looks like:

     `export LD_LIBRARY_PATH="/workspaces/isaac_ros-dev/ros_ws/isaac_ros_assets/models/dnn_stereo_disparity/dnn_stereo_disparity_v4.1.0_onnx/plugins/aarch64/:$LD_LIBRARY_PATH"`

     Not setting this will cause the depth and occupancy_map generation steps to fail.

 When finished, you should see something like the output below: